CyberfusionIO/python3-cyberfusion-rblchecker/README.md

 (SNDS) IP address 198.51.100.100 is listed on SNDS (reason: 'Junked due to user complaints or other evidence of spamming')
 ```

+If there's any listings, the command exits with a non-zero RC.

 # Tests

 Run tests with pytest: